 However, it is possible to become resistant to some conventional immune therapies.
 Regardless of what treatment you are being given, I would urge anyone with kidney cancer to give special attention to botanical extracts and nutrients supported by research to support the immune system in a safe way that does cause resistance.
 Here are some natural remedies for kidney cancer:

-— Korean Ginseng: the roots of this plant have been used for health and longevity for thousands of years in Traditional Chinese Medicine.
+The roots of this plant have been used for health and longevity for thousands of years in Traditional Chinese Medicine.
 Now scientists are saying that Korean Ginseng has a huge role to play in the prevention, and possibly treatment, of cancer.
 One study on Korean men showed that taking Korean Ginseng reduced the risk of multiple types of cancer by up to 40%.
 The most likely mode of action is that Korean Ginseng enhances the immune system.
 Laboratory studies have also confirmed that Korean Ginseng directly inhibits the growth of kidney tumours.
 Some of the chemicals in Ginseng may increase blood pressure, so be careful with this herb if you’re on medication.

-— Danshen: Danshen is a popular antioxidant for the kidneys.
+Danshen is a popular antioxidant for the kidneys.
 Scientists have isolated an antioxidant from Danshen and studied it, quite in depth, for its anti-cancer effects on kidney cancer cells.
 This antioxidant, known as tanshinone IIA, causes cancer cells to self-terminate in laboratory and animal studies.
 While, as a drug, tanshinone IIA is not yet readily available, Danshen extract is freely available through herbal stockists and practitioners.
 Danshen may affect some heart medications, such as digoxin and warfarin, so consult with your doctor before using this herb if you are on medications.

-— Astragalus: Astragalus is one of the best herbs you can have in your natural therapy toolkit.
+Astragalus is one of the best herbs you can have in your natural therapy toolkit.
 It is a well known kidney restorer (scientifically validated and used for thousands of years), but also one of the best “anti-cancer” immune building herbs.
-It is a safe herb to take long-term, and is used in the a famous immune building formula, that is used in the treatment of cancer, called “Astragalus 8”.
+It is a safe herb to take long-term, and is used in a famous immune building formula, that is used in the treatment of cancer, called “Astragalus 8”.
 As with all medicines (natural or otherwise), please check the safety of it for your individual use.

-— Vitamin D3: a deficiency of vitamin D is known as one of the risk factors for developing kidney cancer.
+A deficiency of vitamin D is known as one of the risk factors for developing kidney cancer.
 Vitamin D is required for healthy immune function, and sadly, studies show that deficiency in vitamin D is on the rise, especially in the elderly.
 As well as supplements, vitamin D3 is available from dairy, salmon, sardines, fish oil, cod liver oil, eggs and mushrooms.
 Overdosing on vitamin D3 is rare, but cases have occurred after taking doses upwards of 5,000IU daily.
 If you are taking diuretics, check with your doctor before purchasing vitamin D3 supplements, as it may interfere with these medications.
 And the latest studies show that Vitamin D should always be taken with Vitamin K for best effect.

 When choosing to integrate complementary medicine with your conventional therapies, it is important to be working alongside a naturopath or traditional Chinese medicine practitioner, as well as your oncologist.
 When diagnosed with cancer, many people take to researching online and buying over-the-counter products.
 While there generally is no harm in that, most of the time, it’s better to have the support and focused approach of proper health professionals, who can advise you about therapeutic dosages, safety and drug interactions associated with natural and conventional products.
 It might seem frightening, but having a holistic support team is a huge step in your journey towards recovery and healing.